Effective cold roof ventilation

 - Additional continuous 5mm ventilation at high level for roofs where pitch exceeds 35°, or for roofs of any pitch with a span of more than 10m for lean-to or mono-pitch roofs.

 These ventilation requirements vary based on the circumstances of the building and the interpretation of these requirements by BS 5250.
-However in most circumstances, ventilation requirements can be accommodated by using dry fix and ventilation accessories such as eaves vent or dry verge systems.
+However in most circumstances, the ventilation requirements outlined in BS 5250 can be accommodated by using dry fix and ventilation accessories such as eaves ventilation systems and dry ridge and hip systems.